wujunhua/foodie/README.md

 $ python manage.py createsuperuser
 ```

-Add 'carton' to INSTALLED_APPS in settings.py
+Add 'carton' and 'crispy_forms' to INSTALLED_APPS in settings.py

 Also add the following to your settings.py
 ```